 Shipments larger than 500 cubic feet and up to 1100 cubic feet get sent in a private 20’ container.
 Please note that inspections are almost mandatory in Vietnam, and do not expect to see your container arrive still sealed.

 There are other international shipping options.
 One of them is air cargo.
 The advantage of this is the time.
-Door to door delivery to Vietnam can take up to 11 weeks.
-Part of that time is because of customs inspections and we can’t do anything about that.
+Door-to-door delivery to Vietnam can take up to 11 weeks.
+Part of that time is because of customs inspections, and we can’t do anything about that.
 FCL shipments are slightly quicker than LCL shipments.
-If you need your things in Vietnam more quickly, you can send using air cargo.
+If you need your things in Vietnam more quickly, you can send them using air cargo.
 It is also permissible to send both air and sea as separate shipments.